cjus/hydra-aws-docker-article/README.md

   servicePort: 8080 }
 ```

+Take note of the serviceIP address `192.168.1.151` - yours will be different.

 Using the IP address and Port above we can access our `v1/hello` route from a web browser:

 ![](./192_168_1_151_8080_v1_hello.png)